1. What is work-study?

 9. Do I have to work at a work-study job?

 No, but one of the advantages of work-study is your earnings are not counted as additional income on your Free Application for Federal Student Aid (FAFSA) for the next school year.
 If you work at a non-work-study job, you will need to report your earnings as income on your FAFSA.
 This is better than not working…but not as good as working at a work-study job.

 10. Is there summer work-study?

 No, there is no summer-specific work-study.
-Work-study awards from your 2016-17 award package cannot be earned after the spring 2017 term ends, or after you are no longer enrolled, whichever is earlier.
-However, if you have work-study as a part of your 2017-18 award package, you may begin earning these funds as early as July 1, 2017, providing that your 2017-18 financial aid file is complete and your financial aid offer is not conditional (check My Finances in Cal Central to make sure there are no missing documents).
+Work-study awards from your 2017-18 award package cannot be earned after the spring 2018 term ends, or after you are no longer enrolled, whichever is earlier.
+However, if you have work-study as a part of your 2018-19 award package, you may begin earning these funds as early as July 1, 2018, provided that your 2018-19 financial aid file is complete (no missing documents) and your financial aid offer is not conditional.
+Check My Finances in Cal Central to review your awards and to make sure there are no missing documents.

 There is no option to convert summer loans to work-study.
 Work-study is not available for Summer Abroad Programs, Education Abroad Programs (EAP), or Intercampus.

 This is the most important question you can ask!